What are the different types of financial advisor certifications?

 CPWA stands for Certified Private Wealth Advisor.

-CPWA certifications arose as a response to high net-worth individuals seeking help with the management of their estates.
+CPWA certifications came about in response to high-net-worth individuals seeking help with the management of their estates.

-Accredited CPWAs are required to obtain five years of experience in financial services and complete a relevant course of study.
+Accredited CPWAs require five years of experience in financial services and to have completed a relevant course of study.

 What is a CPWA best for?

-These are good for high net-worth individuals seeking help with managing their financial affairs, protecting their assets, and passing their wealth on to the next generation.
+They are best for high-net-worth individuals who want advice about managing their financial affairs, protecting their assets, and passing on their wealth.

 How to find the right financial advisor